 1. The actual cost of data loss is more expensive than you think.

-According to a recent Everbridge survey the average cost of IT downtime was £7000 per minute.
+According to a recent Everbridge survey, the average cost of IT downtime was £7000 per minute.
 Okay, let’s put that into perspective.
-86% of respondents were companies with 1000 employees or more, but factor in 63% of participants stated that IT outages hurt employee productivity, 34% that it decreased customer satisfaction and 13% percent reported they experienced bad publicity surely statistics that few businesses, whatever their size, can afford.
+86% of respondents were companies with 1000 employees or more, but factor in 63% of participants stated that IT outages hurt employee productivity, 34% that it decreased customer satisfaction and 13% reported they experienced bad publicity surely statistics that few businesses, whatever their size, can afford.

 2. So what are the risks?

-Traditionally, when we thought of backups we thought about disasters like, fire and theft, and most people think it will never happen to them and that is why 30% of people have NEVER backed-up.
+Traditionally, when we thought of backups we thought about disasters like fire and theft, and most people think it will never happen to them and that is why 30% of people have NEVER backed-up.
 Only 3% of data loss is caused by natural disasters so the risk is far greater than we think and with the new threat on the block, the risks just got greater.

 3. The new(ish) threat on the block!

-Ransomware is big news, Ransomware attacks increased by over 300% in the last 12 months and is set to reach a $1 billion a year crime.
+Ransomware is big news, Ransomware attacks increased by over 300% in the last 12 months and are set to reach a $1 billion a year crime.
 Over 70% of ransomware attacks targeted SMEs so they don’t just target the big boys.

 4. It’s more than just files and folders.

 If it is critical it needs backing up.
-Often customers believe that files and folders are all that needs to be backed-up but when implementing a disaster recovery plan you need to ensure you have all the mission critical stuff covered.
+Often customers believe that files and folders are all that needs to be backed-up but when implementing a disaster recovery plan you need to ensure you have all the mission-critical stuff covered.
 Mailboxes, financial and accounting applications, client information, virtual machines and anything else you cannot run without.